s203910/BIManalyst_g_25/A4/README.md

 # Basic of using Github Dekstop

 **Cloning repository**
 In order to get your repository onto your computer and interact with it through Github Desktop, you'll need to clone it.
+Clone by going to current repository and pasting the web link of your Github repository.

 **Pushing to origin**
 When changes have been made in your repository, this will need to be pushed to origin for others to see and interact with it.
 When files are saved, write a summary and optionally a longer description, and press "Commit to main" as shown.

-**Fetching origin**
+**Pulling from origin**
+When someone else has pushed to origin, you will want to pull from origin to import the changes and additions they have made.
+This is done by pressing "Fetch origin" and then "Pull origin" as highlighted.